tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

    ss = kemDecaps(ct, sk)
 ~~~

-The generated ss from Decap is the shared secret key derived from PQC KEM.
+The generated ss from kemDecaps is the shared secret key derived from kemEncaps.
 The peer and the server first generate the MK_PQ_SHARED_SECRET and subsequently generate MSK, EMSK as shown below:

 ~~~
    MK = PRF'(IK'|CK',"EAP-AKA'"|Identity)